Douglas Hyde, born in Roscommon in 1860, was a leading figure in the Gaelic revival and Ireland’s first president.

 But the Gaelic League, of course, was to prove hugely influential in shaping the course of Irish history, and Hyde along with its other leaders was determined to keep their goal of preserving and reviving the Irish language as non-political and non-sectarian as humanly possible.
 In 1905, he and his wife embarked on a fund-raising tour of the United States, covering ground from New York to San Francisco over a period of eight months.
 By 1908, the year in which the National University of Ireland was founded, there were more than 550 branches of the Gaelic League throughout Ireland.

 He served his seven-year term, despite the death of his wife in December 1938 and a severe stroke in 1940, and died on July 12, 1949.
-After a service in St. Patrick’s Cathedral, Dublin, his funeral cortege travelled to Frenchpark, passing through the towns of Mullingar, Longford, Carrick-on-Shannon and Boyle, with an honor guard standing ready in each to pay tribute to Ireland’s first president. ♦
+After a service in St. Patrick’s Cathedral, Dublin, his funeral cortege traveled to Frenchpark, passing through the towns of Mullingar, Longford, Carrick-on-Shannon, and Boyle, with an honor guard standing ready in each to pay tribute to Ireland’s first president. ♦

 This article was originally published in the December 2017 / January 2018 issue of Irish America.

 Some would claim John Moore of MooreHall in County Mayo, a leader during the 1798 rising, as first president of Ireland.
 The inscription on his grave in Castlebar reads: “”Ireland’s first president and a descendant of St Thomas More, who gave his life for his country in the rising of 1798 … By the will of the people exhumed and reinterred here with all honours of church and state.”.
 His home, in later time the home of his descendent George Moore, is now to be restored by the present Irish govertnment.